Challenging for All Drivers

-Driving at night presents challenges for all drivers.
+Driving at night is challenging for all drivers.

 One of the challenges is exposure to glare from streetlights or oncoming headlights.
 When light suddenly changes it takes time for your eyes to adjust.

-Glare can be described as difficulty seeing in bright conditions and can lead to distortion, discomfort or distraction.
-Glare severely affects your night vision.
+Glare creates a bright condition and makes it difficult to see.
+It can lead to distortion, discomfort or distraction.
+Remember, glare severely affects your night vision.
 It can also lead to eyestrain and fatigue.

 Older drivers find glare more difficult to handle because it takes longer for their eyes to recover from the bright lights.